 A 0.5 f B 1.0 f C 1.5 f D 2.0 f

 A common mistake is to assume this is the scenario (2nd scenario) where the object is at 2F and the image formed is at 2F, hence the image is the same size as the object, inverted and real.
 But this is not the case.

 Refer to the video tutorial for the explanation.

-Note that only when parallel rays of light enter a converging lens, the rays will converge to a point.
-That point is considered to be focal point F (principal focus).
-The distance between focal point F and the optical centre is the focal length f.
-Refer to below.
+This set up of the lens with the mirror is using the concept that when parallel light rays (parallel to principal axis) enter the lens, the rays will converge to a point after passing through the lens.
+This point is called the focal point, F. The distance between F and the optical center of lens is the focal length f.
+Refer to the diagram below.